willie68/Arduino_TPS/README.md

-# ArduinoSPS
+# Arduino_TPS

-A TPS Variant for the Arduino and some other options with some major enhancments.
+A TPS Variant for the Arduino and some other options with some major enhancements.

 For more information and description see http://www.rcarduino.de/doku.php?id=en:arduino:arduinosps